-- Apply a natural eyeshadow colour that complements your skin tone to the lids.
+- Apply a natural eyeshadow color that complements your skin tone to the lids.

 - Use a black liquid liner to create a sultry winged eye.

-- Curl your lashes and apply your favourite black mascara on the upper and lower lashes.
+- Curl your lashes and apply your favorite black mascara on the upper and lower lashes.